About us

 (Dues are actually Aus dollars not US dollars, by the way, despite what that page says)

-Finally, "Welcome" to all new Melbourne Cycling members and we wish you many happy rides with us.
+Finally, "Welcome" to all new Melbourne Cycling members and we wish you many happy rides with our group.

 - Neil Griffiths